constructing your profile

 A few women have seen our advice on this issue and written in protesting, "But I don't want to post a photo because I don't want to start things out on a strictly superficial foot!"

 No. That assumption won't get you very far at all.

-What you WILL avoid by posting a headshot upfront is initial email from women containing little other than an immediate request for one.
+What you WILL avoid by posting a headshot upfront are initial messages from women containing little other than an immediate request for one.

 While asking for a photo immediately or only 5 minutes into a conversation will make you sound more superficial than a drunken frat boy, having one already posted with your profile will eliminate all that in that you won't get those sort of excessively simple-minded contacts ("Liked your profile, gotta pic?").